sap-tutorials/Tutorials/tutorials/iot-smartsensing-odata/iot-smartsensing-odata.md

 4. Add all the required **Event Properties**, i.e.: `ReadpointID`.

-    >Only the properties added in the **Event Properties** will be included in the event enrichment and valued in the event which will be available and provide event data in your actions
+    >Only the properties added in the **Event Properties** will be included in the event enrichment and are valued in the runtime of your actions.
+Properties not included, if used in the actions have undefined as value.

     !![properties](properties.png)